Event Tag - Client side

-To analyze the performance of your configuration, power our insights reports and support personalization, we capture key e-commerce events on your platform.
+Implementing the Tweakwise Event Tag is an essential step for us to analyze the performance of your configuration, power our insights reports and support personalization.
+To support this we need key e-commerce events on your platform.
 These are events such as product views, item clicks, add-to-carts, and purchases.

 To get more insights, follow these steps: